gsvamsikrishna/python-kafka-microservices/README.md

 db_module_class = utils.db.sqlite
 ```

-IMPORTANT: In ordert to keep consistency with Java based clients (using murmur2 partitioner), the producers will also set the topic partition using the murmur2 hash function, other than the standard CRC32 on librdkafka.
+IMPORTANT: In order to keep consistency with Java based clients (using murmur2 partitioner), the producers will also set the topic partition using the murmur2 hash function, other than the standard CRC32 on librdkafka.

 Webapp and four microservices in action:
 ![image](static/images/docs/service_flow.png)